 After you’ve evaluated the website, keep an eye out for these types of ads popping up as you continue on with your web surfing and visit other pages.
 If you’re not seeing any, you know there’s an issue you can fix.
 There may also be a problem if you do come across one but it’s not very well designed or doesn’t have great media content included—this is also a contributing factor of an ineffective ad strategy.

 Taking the time to fully evaluate the website and digital advertising strategy of an apartment community your property management company is planning to acquire is a worthwhile endeavor.
-It brings to light any areas where improvement would be needed.
+It brings to light any areas where improvement would be needed that may also include leasing and performances, and the rent of a prospective apartment acquisition.
 It also builds confidence for the buyers as they could benefit financially by taking over an apartment community that has been underperforming historically because of those marketing issues.